 |

-of closely guarded secrets, and i promised my friends to let them
+love your (MY) book of closely guarded secrets, and i promised

-borrow it.
-Tough luck for them, they're also audio engeneers,
+my friends to let them borrow it.
+Tough luck for them, they're

-they wanna know MY secrets they will have to buy your book.
-This
+leap forward.
+If they wanna know MY secrets they will have to

-backroom boy is flying in the new world of air catching, and leaving
+buy your book.
+This backroom boy is flying in the new world of

-no trails for competition, exept for a book THEY can buy.
+a book THEY can buy.

-PV - Holland |
+- Holland |

 |